 Common barriers to making connections

-A teen’s social world is not a level playing field, and for many, the obstacles are external pressures that make the risk of reaching out feel too high.
+A teen’s social world is not a level playing field.
+These barriers can make reaching out feel risky before a conversation even begins.

 Supporting neurodivergent teens in social settings